tru-ID/sim-card-auth-ios/Tutorial README.md

     func check(phoneNumber: String,
                handler: @escaping (Result<SubscriberCheck, NetworkError>) -> Void)
 }
 ```

 You will later define a variable of `Subscriber` type in our `ViewController.swift`.
 This is how the View layer will talk to the Model layer.

 Now you are ready to implement the business logic.
-Create a class called `SubscriberCheckService` in the `SunscriberCheckService.swift` file which implements the `Subscriber` protocol.
+Create a class called `SubscriberCheckService` in the `SubscriberCheckService.swift` file which implements the `Subscriber` protocol.

 ```swift
 final class SubscriberCheckService: Subscriber {